-B. Balanced Budgets - An operating budget will be balanced, with current revenues, inclusive of beginning resources, greater than or equal to current operating expenditures/expenses.
+- B. Balanced Budgets An operating budget will be balanced, with current revenues, inclusive of beginning resources, greater than or equal to current operating expenditures/expenses. - C. Planning The budget process will begin with a Staff Budget Retreat followed by a Council Budget Workshop to provide direction to the City Manager on goals of the organization.
+From Jan. - April, each Department Director will enter their line item budgets into the budget software.

-C. Planning - The budget process will begin with each Department Director submitting Expanded Level of Service (ELS) forms accompanied by a summary form ranking their requests by priority.
-The Chief Financial Officer will use the current budget as a base line and enter all ELS requests into the accounting system.
 Meetings are scheduled with the City Manager, Chief Financial Officer and Department Directors, to review their draft budgets.
 A summary of this draft budget is presented to City Council by the City Manager, at a Budget workshop There will be several more Council budget workshops as the City Manager and staff work through estimating revenue and making the necessary expense cuts to prepare a balanced budget for final approval.

-D. Reporting - Periodic financial reports are available within INCODE to enable the department managers to manage their budgets and to enable the Finance Department to monitor and control the budget as approved by the City Council.
+- D. Reporting Periodic financial reports are available within INCODE to enable the department managers to manage their budgets and to enable the Finance Department to monitor and control the budget as approved by the City Council.
 Summary monthly financial reports will be presented to the City Council within 45 days after the end of each month, if council meetings do not interfere with reporting requirement.
-Such reports will include current year revenue and expenditure budgets and year-to-date actual figures for all major funds.

-E. Control - Operating Expenditure Control is addressed in another section of the Policies.

-F. Performance Measures - Where appropriate, performance measures and productivity indicators will be used as guidelines and reviewed for efficiency and effectiveness.
+Such reports will include current year revenue and expenditure budgets and year-to-date actual figures for all major funds. - E. Control Operating Expenditure Control is addressed in another section of the Policies. - F. Performance Measures Where appropriate, performance measures and productivity indicators will be used as guidelines and reviewed for efficiency and effectiveness.
 This information will be included in the annual budgeting process.